 - First, I know competition for scarce resources is a significant challenge.
 But I hope you will agree that scientific research is a critical investment and a driver of future economic growth and global competitiveness.
 Social and behavioral science research is supported and utilized across the federal government, including at the National Science Foundation, National Institutes of Health, Department of Justice, Department of Defense, Department of Agriculture, at federal statistical agencies, and many other departments and agencies.
-We are asking for your strong support in FY 2018 for federal agencies that fund and use social and behavioral science research.
-More information on these agencies and how they benefit our national interest can be found in your packet. - Second, I hope you will use us as resources-as experts in your state-when topics come up for which it would be helpful to know the latest science.
+We are asking for your strong support in FY 2019 for federal agencies that fund and use social and behavioral science research.
+More information on these agencies and how they benefit our national interest can be found in your packet. - Second, we ask that Congress reject specific policy and funding proposals that would be harmful to the social and behavioral science enterprise including the proposal in the President's FY 2019 budget request to disproportionately cut the Social, Behavioral, and Economic Sciences Directorate (SBE) at the National Science Foundation and the proposal to include a citizenship question on the 2020 Census (see separate one-pager). - Lastly, I hope you will use us as resources-as experts in your state-when topics come up for which it would be helpful to know the latest science.
 Please let me know if there are any policy or local issues for which it would be helpful to receive findings from the social and behavioral sciences.
 I would be happy to serve that role for you. - Thank you very much for taking the time to speak with us.
 Please do call on us or COSSA at any time.